From Queen Victoria to the modern royals

 "It’s a fashion moment!" exclaimed the BBC commentator.

-Catherine Middleton arriving at Westminster Abbey with her the Maid of Honour Philippa Middleton.© BEN STANSAL /AFP/Getty Images
+Image: Catherine Middleton arriving at Westminster Abbey with her Maid of Honour Philippa Middleton.© BEN STANSAL /AFP/Getty Images

 Designed by Sarah Burton at Alexander McQueen, the dress was of ivory satin with a boned bodice and the hips padded, with a full skirt and modest train.
 The lace was handworked using a traditional Irish technique by members of the Royal School of Needlework, based at Hampton Court Palace.
-Holding her veil in place, Catherine wore the exquisite diamond Halo Tiara, which had been lent to her by The Queen.
+Holding her veil in place, Catherine wore the exquisite diamond Halo Tiara, which had been lent to her by Queen Elizabeth II.

-The Duchess of Cambridge leaving Westminster Abbey. © Chris Jackson/Getty Images
+Image: The Princess of Wales leaving Westminster Abbey. © Chris Jackson/Getty Images

-After the ceremony, the new Duchess of Cambridge walked back down the aisle with her husband, curtsying to the Queen before emerging from the Abbey as consort to the second in line to the throne.
+After the ceremony, the Princess of Wales walked back down the aisle with her husband, curtsying to the Queen before emerging from the Abbey as consort to the second in line to the throne.

 The waiting crowd went wild as the couple made their way from Westminster Abbey to Buckingham Palace in an open carriage.